NCMC Teachers and Instructors

-NCMC currently has one lead teacher, Kazi, who also has the role of a spiritual advisor.
-Cornelia Santschi is an Insight Meditation teacher and Marcie Barth also teaches mindfulness, meditation, and Dharma.
+NCMC currently has one lead teacher, Ib’nallah S. Kazi, who also has the role of a spiritual advisor.
+Cornelia Santschi is an Insight Meditation teacher.
+Marcie Barth and J. Javier Cruz teach mindfulness, meditation, and Dharma.
+NCMC Instructors and Presenters are Jennifer Becher, Kamilah Crawley, Andrea Lee, and Ihsaan Muhammad.
 See bios in Leadership Section.
-We also sometimes invite visiting and special guest teachers.

 Our Teacher’s Ethical Guidelines